-If you believe someone is violating the code of conduct we ask that you report it to the Reset by emailing email@example.com.
+If you believe someone is violating the code of conduct we ask that you report it to the Reset by emailing [email protected]reset.tech.
 All reports will be kept confidential.
-In some cases we may determine that a public statement will need to be made.
+In some cases, we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 If you believe anyone is in physical danger, please notify appropriate law enforcement first.
 If you are unsure what law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.

 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively at you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.

 - Your contact info (so we can get in touch with you if we need to follow up)